had-nu/NameSniper/README.md

 ![](img/banner_ns.png)

 **NameSniper** is a lightweight, command-line OSINT (Open-Source Intelligence) tool written in Go, designed for the reconnaissance phase of ethical hacking and security research.
+This is a tool that uses the Google Search API to look up information about people's names.

+**Ethical Hacking Disclaimer**

+NameSniper is built for educational, ethical, and legal use only.
+Ethical hacking requires explicit permission from the system or data owner—full stop.
+Unauthorised use to access, collect, or manipulate data without consent is illegal and carries serious legal, financial, and ethical consequences.

+This MVP stems from my cybersecurity journey, aiming to support the OSINT community and inspire learners while promoting reconnaissance best practices.
+It’s open for collaboration, but use it responsibly in authorised settings only.
+My intent is to empower security pros and students, not enable misuse.

+---

 ## MVP Limitations
 ⚠️ **Note**: This is an early MVP (Minimum Viable Product) version of NameSnipe.
 As such, it has some limitations: